Medardo Fantuzzi

 Medardo Fantuzzi (1906–1986) was an Italian automotive engineer, known for his Carrozzeria Fantuzzi body workshop.

-Life

-Fantuzzi was born in Bologna in 1906 and died in Modena in 1986.

-Automotive engineer

-He and his brother, Gino Fantuzzi were famous for their affiliation with Maserati, where they got involved in building the Maserati A6 GCS (44 built 1953–55), Maserati 350S and Maserati 200S.
-Later, Medardo worked for Ferrari (until 1966), known for building the Pininfarina-penned Ferrari 250 Testa Rossa Spyder Fantuzzi (1961); the workshop also did one-off Ferrari 250 GTE and a Ferrari 330.
+Fantuzzi was born in Bologna in 1906.
+In 1939 he and his brother, Gino Fantuzzi, established Carrozzeria Fantuzzi.
+They started an affiliation with Maserati when they got involved in building the Maserati A6GCS (44 built 1953–55), Maserati 350S and Maserati 200S.
+Later, Medardo worked for Ferrari until 1966.
+He built the Pininfarina-penned Ferrari 250 Testa Rossa Spyder Fantuzzi (1961) and one-off Ferrari 250 GTE and a Ferrari 330.

+Medardo's Carrozzeria Fantuzzi designed the spyder bodywork for the gold and black colored one-off 1964 model Ferrari 330 LM s/n 4381SA that Terence Stamp drove in Federico Fellini's "Spirits of the Dead" motion picture from 1968.
+The workshop refitted the original 330 LM body in 1978.

 Fantuzzi also built, in the early 1960s, an OSCA Barchetta 1500cc 372FS for one of their mechanics.

-Medardo's Carrozzeria Fantuzzi designed the bodywork for the one-off Ferrari that Terence Stamp drove in Federico Fellini's "Spirits of the Dead" motion picture.

 He also worked for De Tomaso, Scuderia Serenissima, AMS and Tecno.
-His son is Fiorenzo Fantuzzi of Modena.
-The body workshop is still in existence.
+His son, Fiorenzo Fantuzzi, is still involved with the factory.

+Fantuzzi died in Modena in 1986.